DinoHub-SubT/dsta_deploy/docs/launch/local-launch-uav.md

 ## 1. Launch UAV Simulation

-If you are using an Azure VM, you need to run these commands using remote-desktop or teamviewer.

         # enter the docker shell container (if not already joined)
-        # -- if you are not using Docker, you may skip this step.
         docker-join.bash --name uav-cpu-shell

         # load the tmux session.
 Example launch `uav1`